-Solunion is a joint venture between the Allianz Trade and MAPFRE Groups - each holding 50% of its share capital through the entities Euler Hermes Luxembourg integrated in 2013 the Credit insurance and complementary services businesses of both Groups in Spain and Latin America, and is the parent company of a set of companies dedicated to these activities in Argentina, Chile, Colombia, Panama, Spain and Mexico.
-In December 2017, the shareholders extended the scope of the agreement to include the joint development of MAPFRE is a global insurer with a presence on five continents and the leading multinational insurance group in Latin America, and Allianz Trade is the world's number one credit insurer and one of the leaders in surety and recovery.
+Solunion is a joint venture between the Allianz Trade and MAPFRE Groups - each holding 50% of its share capital through the entities Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE, S.A.-, respectively - which integrated in 2013 the Credit insurance and complementary services businesses of both Groups in Spain and Latin America, and is the parent company of a set of companies dedicated to these activities in Argentina, Chile, Colombia, Panama, Peru, Spain and Mexico.
+In December 2017, the shareholders extended the scope of the agreement to include the joint development of surety insurance.
+MAPFRE is a global insurer with a presence on five continents and the leading multinational insurance group in Latin America, and Allianz Trade is the world's number one credit insurer and one of the leaders in surety and recovery.
+We have taken the best of each other to take care of our customers' business: